magpylib/magpylib/CONTRIBUTING.md

 The sucess of Magpylib relies on its user-friedliness.
 Your feedback and discussion participation is highly valuable.
 Ask questions about Magpylib.
 Tell us what you like and what you dislike.
 Start general discussions in this very informal channel: **[Discussions](https://github.com/magpylib/magpylib/discussions)**

 We use GitHub Issues and Milestones to plan and track the Magpylib project.
 Open new **[Issues](https://github.com/magpylib/magpylib/issues)** to report a bug, to point out a problem, or to  make a feature request, e.g. following a fruitful discussion.
-Within the Issue we will together define in detail what the API should be like.
+Within the Issue we will together define in detail what should be done.

 Once an Issue documents an improvement that everyone agrees upon, its time for coding and you are most welcome to contribute.
 Please abide by the following procedure **how to contribute with coding**, to make things easy for us to review and manage the project.